Sustainable Design Faculty Grants Guidelines (Spring 2021)

 - Administrative Contact (AC) VentureWell defines the Administrative Contact as a grants administrator or fiscal officer authorized to sign the award letter and commit the institution to the terms of the grant.
 The AC should be someone in your institution’s Office of Sponsored Programs/Research.
 Principal Investigators, other faculty, or students may not serve as the AC.

-- Department Chair (DC) The Department Chair (or equivalent) will need to affirm his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposal.
-S/he has no other direct grant responsibilities beyond this support.
+- Department Chair (DC) The Department Chair (or equivalent) will need to affirm their awareness of and support for your proposal as a demonstration of institutional commitment to the proposal.
+They have no other direct grant responsibilities beyond this support.

-- Dean of Faculty (DF) The Dean of Faculty (or equivalent) will need to affirm his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposal.
-S/he has no other direct grant responsibilities beyond this support.
+- Dean of Faculty (DF) The Dean of Faculty (or equivalent) will need to affirm their awareness of and support for your proposal as a demonstration of institutional commitment to the proposal.
+They have no other direct grant responsibilities beyond this support.

 Proposals should be specific, clear, and compelling.
 The following components are required and should be combined into a single PDF file:

-- Project narrative, including a simple work plan or table that outlines major milestones during the grant period, no more than five pages
+- Project narrative, including a simple work plan or table that outlines major milestones during the grant period, no more than six pages

 - Proposed budget